How does attending school affect my SSI Disability status?

-When you are approved for SSI, your approval depends on your medical condition and, if you are an adult, on your past work history.
-Accordingly, attending school does not affect your SSI Disability status.
-However, it may afford you a valuable benefit, the Student Earned Income Exclusion, known as the SEIE.
-When you are completing your SSI application form, be sure to list yourself as a student if you are going to school, especially if you are working or plan to work.
+When you are financially eligible and are approved for SSI, your approval depends on your medical condition and, if you are an adult, on your past work history.
+Accordingly, school attendance itself school will not affect your SSI Disability status.
+Regular school attendance is encouraged for individuals under age twenty-two with the Student Earned Income Exclusion (SEIE), which is discussed below.

 The SSI Student Earned Income Exclusion